Gundesaelf/super_rats/README.md

 A Giant Rat Genetic Algorithm Simulation

 This Python program simulates the evolution of a population of rats toward a target average weight using a simple genetic algorithm.
-It is inspired by the exercises in *Impractical Python Projects*.

 ## Features